juxor/afaq/markdown/secH4.md

 Engels argued that large-scale industry (or, indeed, any form of organisation) meant that "authority" was required.
-He stated that factories should have _"Lasciate ogni autonomia, voi che entrate"_ (_"Leave, ye that enter in, all autonomy behind"_) written above their doors.
+He stated that factories should have _"Lasciate ogni autonomia, voi che entrate"_ ( _"Leave, ye that enter in, all autonomy behind"_ ) written above their doors.
 That is the basis of capitalism, with the wage worker being paid to obey.
-This obedience, Engels argued, was necessary even under socialism, as applying the _"forces of nature"_ meant _"a veritable despotism independent of all social organisation."_ This meant that _"[w]anting to abolish authority in large-scale industry is tantamount to wanting to abolish industry itself."_ [**Op.
-Cit.**, p.
+This obedience, Engels argued, was necessary even under socialism, as applying the _"forces of nature"_ meant _"a veritable despotism independent of all social organisation."_ This meant that _"[w]anting to abolish authority in large- scale industry is tantamount to wanting to abolish industry itself."_ [ **Op.
+Cit.** , p.
 731]

 The best answer to Engels claims can be found in the class struggle.
 Given that Engels was a capitalist (an actual owner of a factory), he may have not